Resistor

 Now substitute into the resistance formula:

-4. Resistor in Aquarius
+4. Simulation using Aquarius

-4.1 Creating the Device Model
+4.1.
+Creating the Device Model

-To create a resistor device model in Aquarius, follow the steps below:
+To create a resistor device model in Aquarius, follow the steps below.

 4.1.1.
 Launch the Device Editor